-Combine acoustic materials to create a wall soundproofing system to increase the sound insulation of a wall
+Combine acoustic materials to create a wall soundproofing system to increase the sound insulation of walls

-Wall soundproofing systems are a great way of soundproofing walls against noisy neighbours, they should also be used when you are sound insulating rooms to reduce high levels of sound.
+Wall soundproofing systems are a great way of soundproofing walls against noisy neighbours, soundproof a wall using wall soundproofing systems in rooms to reduce high levels of sound.
 Rooms such as studios, home cinemas and noisy work environments would require the additional levels of sound insulation you achieve by installing a wall soundproof system.

 What you will need to create a wall soundproofing system